 Professor Rose's research focuses on the empirical analysis of firm behavior in imperfectly competitive industries and the economics of regulation.
 Her best-known work in regulatory economics includes studies of the scope of labor rent-sharing and impact of deregulation in the U.S. trucking industry, efficiency and innovation effects of regulation in the electric utility industry, and political constraints on top executive compensation in regulated industries.
 Her research on firm behavior includes analyses of the effect of firm financial condition on the safety performance of U.S. air carriers, the interaction of competition and pricing behavior in airline markets, and the determinants of CEO compensation.
 Professor Rose is the editor and a contributor to the forthcoming National Bureau of Economic Research volume Economic Regulation and Its Reform: What Have We Learned?
 She was a contributor to MIT’s study on The Future of the Electric Grid and is a current participant in MIT's Utility of the Future project.
 Prior to joining the Department of Justice, she served on the National Academy of Sciences/Transportation Research Board Committee on the Study of Freight Rail Transportation and Regulation.

 Professor Rose was the inaugural director of the National Bureau of Economic Research program in Industrial Organization, leading that program from 1991 until her appointment to the U.S. Department of Justice.
-She recently completed service as Vice President of the American Economic Association's (AEA) Committee on Economic Education and chairs the AEA Ad Hoc Committee on the Economics Job Markets, and member of its Committee on Operations and Publications.
-She has also served on the AEA Executive Committee, Program and Nominations Committees, Board of the AEA’s Committee on the Status of Women in the Economics Profession (CSWEP) and chaired the CSWEP Elaine Bennett Research Prize selection committee.
+She recently completed service as Vice President of the American Economic Association's (AEA) Committee on Operations and Publications and chairs the AEA Ad Hoc Committee on the Economics Job Markets, and member of its Committee on Operations and Publications.
+She has also served on the AEA Executive Committee, Program and Nominations Committees, Board of the AEA’s Committee on the Status of Women in the Economics Profession (CSWEP) and has chaired the CSWEP Elaine Bennett Research Prize selection committee.
 She is an independent director for Charles River Associates and for the Whitehead Institute for Biomedical Research, where she chairs the Finance Committee.

 Contents of this site © 2014 Massachusetts Institute of Technology Department of Economics.
 All rights reserved.